 But what about if a visitor is going to leave without entering your giveaway?

 You can create an exit-intent popup to capture their full attention right before they leave your site for good.
 For example, KnivesShipFree.com convinced over 8% of their visitors to enter their giveaway using a simple OptinMonster campaign:

 It’s a smart idea to use a countdown timer on your campaigns so visitors know they should enter now and not wait.

 You can also schedule your campaigns to stop showing when the giveaway ends, automatically saving you a lot of time and effort.

 4. Send Emails to Your Subscribers

 Your email list has all your biggest fans.
 These loyal subscribers are the people who are most likely to sign up for your contest and share it with their friends.
 So, you should send an email to them to promote your sweet giveaway.

-With an excellent email marketing service, you can easily design an eye-catching email to promote your contest, much like the simple contest idea below from Anker.
+You can easily design an eye-catching email to promote your contest with an excellent email marketing service, much like the simple contest idea below from Anker.

 - Send the first email right when your contest opens